armiagithub/math-challenge-tricked/README.md

 # math-challenge-tricked
 Valid Addition Combinations Finder
 This Python program identifies valid combinations of numbers that satisfy a specific addition algorithm while adhering to constraints.
 It utilizes:

-itertools.permutations: To generate digit permutations for combination testing.
+!!!needs to have fpdf installed (can install by running 'pip install fpdf' in the terminal) itertools.permutations: To generate digit permutations for combination testing.

 ASCII Art: Displays results in a visually appealing algorithm format.